 ● Upload the open document to Wondershare Document Cloud

 When a PDF is open in PDFelement Pro DC, you can click the Share option and choose Wondershare Cloud to trigger the cloud storage service and upload the file there.

 ● Download, open, and edit a file from Wondershare Document Cloud

 In the PDFelement Pro DC interface, click File → Open → From Wondershare Cloud.
 This will open Document Cloud on your browser, after which you can download it as shown in the previous section.
 The download will automatically open in PDFelement and you can edit the file and do any of the other operations mentioned above.

 The Electronic Signature button under the Protect tab of PDFelement Pro DC will trigger your browser to launch and log you into your Wondershare Document Cloud account.
 Here, you can go to the Sign tab and start preparing your document for sending.

 Although Google Drive is a convenient way to store your files, it is not very compatible with the PDF format.
 You can store PDFs, of course, but you will need an add-on to view or edit these files.
 In addition, the add-on editors hardly have any professional features to handle PDF documents.

 As such, Wondershare Document Cloud integrated with PDFelement Pro DC for Windows is a much better solution because everything is bundled into one - PDF tools, cloud storage, and electronic signature service.
-This affordable bundle rivals the capabilities of some of the top PDF editors in the world, including Adobe Acrobat Pro DC and Nitro PDF with the Productivity Suite.
+This affordable bundle rivals the capabilities of some of the top PDF editors in the world, including Adobe Acrobat Pro DC.
 It offers virtually the same functionality but at a fraction of the price.

 Wondershare Document Cloud is also versatile as a standalone utility, allowing you to deploy documents to your field teams so contracts are signed faster, approvals can be sped up, and time to revenue can be greatly reduced.